-If you are a preacher of the Word, you will one day have to preach a funeral.
+Learning how to write a funeral sermon is inevitable—if you are a preacher of the Word, you will one day have to preach a funeral.
 And that one day might be Tuesday.
-Even if you’ve heard a lecture in class on how to prepare for a funeral, it’s almost impossible for that lecture to cover all the bases: every death is different, because every human is a special creation of God.
+Even if you’ve heard a lecture in class on how to prepare for a funeral, it’s almost impossible for that lecture to cover all the bases: every death is different because every human is a special creation of God.

 Though every funeral sermon should also be, therefore, unique and different, the central task is still the same as that of any sermon: to faithfully herald what God has said in Scripture.
 You will have to face this question:

-How can I write a faithful, concise, powerful, comforting sermon for this particular funeral service?
+How can I write a funeral sermon that’s faithful, concise, powerful, and comforting for this particular funeral service?

 God has a great deal to say to the bereaved, and these principles will help you share his message at a funeral.